If lasagna is a dish you avoid unless you have several hours to devote to it, then this easy Instant Pot Lasagna recipe will change your mind!

 - 2 cups shredded whole milk mozzarella cheese

 - 2 T chopped fresh basil

-- In a small bowl, mix together the ricotta cheese, egg and parmesan until smooth.
+- In a small bowl, mix together the ricotta cheese, egg, parmesan, salt, and pepper until smooth.

 - Grease a round 7-inch baking pan.
 Place a thin layer of sauce onto the bottom of the pan.
 Top with one layer each of lasagna noodles, ricotta mixture, sausage then shredded cheese.
 Every time you add a layer of noodles, gently press down so lasagna compresses slightly.
 Continue layering twice more (sauce, noodles, ricotta, sausage, cheese), ending with a final layer of just sauce and cheese (I like to make my top layer of cheese the thickest).